Ares-Developers/Ares-docs/new/buildings/massselect.rst

   :value:`no`, buildings will not be included in the selection, even if they undeploy into a unit and are actually to be considered vehicles.
 Defaults to :value:`yes` for 1x1 buildings with :tag:`UndeploysInto=` set.

-.. index:: Buildings; Include buildings in or exclude them from drag-selection

 .. versionadded:: 0.B